donaldasante/riot-v4-blog-template/README.md

 ## Run locally

-Download or clone this repo.
+Download or clone this repo or use npm install.

 Install packages.